Robert’s Essentials Course

 This is only a brief overview of these contrasting “schools of thought”, and advocates of both approaches can argue it does not detail all the pros and cons.
 Others will contend there are variations within each.
 And then there is “balanced training”, which combines aversive and Positive Reward-Based Methods.

 Robert used aversive techniques, including choker chains, in his early days of dog training.
 However, he changed his thinking and methods as he learned new and more positive ways of interacting with dogs.

 Which is why Robert uses Positive Reward-Based Methods in his Responsible Dog Training programs.Learn more >>>

 Group Training Classes

-Group Classes are a cost-effective way of training and socialising dogs in a controlled and supportive environment.
+Group Classes are a flexible, cost-effective way of training and socialising dogs in a controlled and supportive environment.

-Signs of stress in group classes include:
+Signs of reactive dogs include: